 Just like with the Nikon ProStaff, the Nikon Buckmasters II is no longer in production.

 Nikon manufactured another winner with the Buckmasters II 3-9x40mm scope.
 Similar to the ProStaff P3 in many respects, the Buckmaster II also has fully multicoated optics, excellent light transmission (even at 9x magnification), 3.6 inch eye relief, and an O-ring sealed body that makes the scope fog proof, water proof, and shock proof.
 It also has a BDC reticle that will work with the Nikon Spot On ballistic calculator.
 Oh, and it’s also available in a 4-12x40mm version as well for hunters who want all the magnification they can get.

 For a long time the Nikon Inline XR BDC 300 was considered one of the best muzzleloader scopes available.
 While it’s still a great scope, Nikon has discontinued production of the Inline XR and replaced it with the ProStaff P3, which is essentially just an updated version of the Inline XR that’s a little more durable and has a couple of extra features.
 Like the ProStaff P3, the Inline XR has the BDC 300 Reticle with its unique open circle design that allows shooters to aim at a small, distant target without having the reticle obscure it.

 It’s still possible to find a Nikon Inline XR BDC 300 riflescope for sale, and it will serve you well if you buy one.
 However, if you want an updated muzzleloader scope that still has all the great features hunters loved about the Inline XR, buy a ProStaff P3 instead.

 While this post covers choosing the right muzzleloader scope, that’s only part of the equation when hunting with a muzzleoader.
-For more detailed information on choosing the right primer, propellant, and bullets, check out these four other articles:
+For more detailed information on choosing the right primer, propellant, and bullets, check out these other articles: